UAE's Jumeirah Group eyes Europe expansion, no bond sales

 Since most of the future properties will be managed by Jumeirah, rather than being directly owned, Lawless said the group saw no need for substantial financing.

-Jumeirah Group, a unit of Dubai Holding, the personal investment vehicle of the emirate's ruler Sheikh Mohammed bin Rashid al-Maktoum, was not currently planning an initial public offering (IPO.L) or a bond issue, Lawless said.
+Jumeirah Group, a unit of Dubai Holding DUBAHC.UL, the personal investment vehicle of the emirate's ruler Sheikh Mohammed bin Rashid al-Maktoum, was not currently planning an initial public offering (IPO) or a bond issue, Lawless said.

 "We are very happy with our levels of financing and debt at the moment," he said.
 "The funding positions are not difficult for us, we are in a strong position where we have investors who own the hotels, they build the hotels and we brand them."